MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 The returned certificates will be PEM-formatted strings;

+## Troubleshooting

+Below are errors you may see while using this library, and potential solutions to them:

 ## Additional API Documentation

 Lower-level API docs for this package are available here: